LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         '$dir/round_x', where x is the round
                                         number.
-                                        The original scores will be written to '$dir/round_0', and the scores for the
+                                        The original scores will be written to '$dir/round_0'.
+A new file will be
-                                        last round
-                                        are those that are output, and will not be written to the directory.
+                                        written to the
+                                        directory after each subsequent round.
                                         If this flag is included
                                         and the specified directory exists, the
                                         program will exit with an error.
                                         [scoring_species